Iqrahaq/The-LHP-Compiler/README.md

   </a>
 </p>

-This is a prototype software program written in C that takes the contents of an LHP File (either HTML + C with FastCGI elements or just pure C with FastCGI elements) and compiles the contents into an EXE File compatible for a CGI enabled web-server.
+<p align="center">This is a prototype software program written in C that takes the contents of an LHP File (either HTML + C with FastCGI elements or just pure C with FastCGI elements) and compiles the contents into an EXE File compatible for a CGI enabled web-server.</p>

 ## Getting Started